muhazwaridris/attrb/README.md

 # attrb
-Add attribute super hidden to all files and folders.
+Add attribute super hidden to all files and subfolders.

-attrb.bat add attribute super hidden to all files and folders.
+attrb.bat add attribute super hidden to all files and subfolders.

-attrb_clear.bat remove attribute super hidden to all files and folders.
+attrb_clear.bat remove attribute super hidden to all files and subfolders.